 Policy-makers, economists and energy experts debate the reason oil prices have tumbled so far recently.
 Most claim the largest contributor is an unprecedented increase in supply.
 Production in North America and in other parts of the world has boomed, while the traditional players in the Middle East refuse to curtail their output, meaning supply has overwhelmed demand.
 Others acknowledge that increased production has played a role but point to a drop in worldwide demand for oil.
 Anemic growth in Europe, the slowdown in China, and even fuel-efficiency have all been contributors.
 Some also point to the fact that, historically, sharp drops in oil prices tend to be associated with recessions as energy demand collapses.
 They claim the danger is that falling oil prices may be a harbinger of deflation for the global economy.

-The winners in a low oil price world are those businesses and economies that have more reasons to grow because of low oil prices.
+The winners in a low oil price world are those businesses and economies that have more reasons to grow because of the effects of low oil prices.
 For the U.S., cheap oil is more likely to increase Gross Domestic Product (GDP) in the long run.
 Other parts of the world, specifically major oil importers like China, Japan, Germany, India and South Korea are greatly helped as well.
 Major oil-importing countries could see their import bills cut by more than $500 billion if prices remain low for another six to eight months.
 That includes roughly $90 billion for the U.S. alone.
 Businesses that cater to end consumers should do well, as well as companies in the industrial sector.

 Falling energy prices are clearly hurting major oil exporters such as Saudi Arabia, Iraq, Nigeria and Algeria.
 Cheap oil is particularly bad news for countries such as Russia, Venezuela and Iran, already facing deep economic problems.
 Even Norway, for whom commodity exports are some 20% of GDP, is really hurting.
 Venezuela was already in trouble before the bottom fell out of oil prices.
 Caracas requires global oil prices well above $100 per barrel to fund its heavy deficit spending, and the government is now scrambling to find a solution to its funding shortage.
 Obviously, companies involved in the oil complex – producers, developers, refiners and others – stand to suffer substantially from low oil prices.
 Smaller companies and companies that took on lots of debt to finance operations may struggle to survive.
 Some fear that the fallout may stress companies and industry sectors in our global and vastly interconnected economy in ways that can’t be foreseen right now.

 Change is always a little scary.
 But in the long run, it’s almost always beneficial for input costs to go down.
-For that reason, lower oil prices are a long-term “net positive” to the global economy.
+For that reason, the effects of lower oil prices are a long-term “net positive” to the global economy.
 Cheaper oil should be a shot in the arm for the world economy overall, especially for the larger economies that are still net oil importers.
 Still, there will be fits and starts along the way as the winners and losers are sorted out.
 Organizations like OPEC will likely lose standing and power long-term as well.
 OPEC’s relevance as an energy organization has been in decline since the 1970s.
 Demand for OPEC’s crude next year will slump to the lowest level since 2003.
-Now, perhaps more than ever, oil prices are shaped by global finances, supply and demand economics, and security.
+Now, perhaps more than ever, the effects of low oil prices are shaped by global finances, supply and demand economics, and security.
 In any case, the continued fallout from low oil prices will be a defining geopolitical story line for 2015.